-- (a) Subject to paragraph (b), the value of financial obligations settled through the facility in a financial year does not exceed a threshold value of \$200 million. - (b) When this threshold is exceeded for the first time, the operator of the facility must notify the Reserve Bank of Australia (Reserve Bank) immediately.
+- (a) Subject to paragraph (b), the value of financial obligations settled through the facility in a financial year, calculated on a gross basis, does not exceed a threshold value of \$40 billion. - (b) When this threshold is exceeded for the first time, the operator of the facility must notify the Reserve Bank of Australia (Reserve Bank) immediately.
 The operator of the facility must then meet the SSF Standards during the next and each subsequent financial year.
 Transitional arrangements will be discussed and agreed with the Reserve Bank or, failing agreement, determined by the Reserve Bank.